Norbera0/Drone-ArUco-marker-pose-estimation-/README.md

-# Drone Control and System Identification Project
+# Drone Control and System Identification using SINDy algorithm

-This project implements a comprehensive system for drone control, pose estimation, and system identification using the Tello drone.
-The system is built using Python and integrates computer vision, control systems, and machine learning components.
+Implements a comprehensive system for drone control, pose estimation, and system identification using the Tello drone

 ## Project Structure